Chipping Mistakes and the Bad Advice That Comes With Them

 – Todd Kolb

 We sincerely help this video and this instruction helps you with your chipping.
+Hopefully it identifies one of the chipping mistakes you may be making yourself.

 — Todd Kolb (@toddkolbgolf) May 13, 2017